dpb587/gget/README.md

     gget --executable github.com/stedolan/jq /usr/local/bin/jq=jq-osx-amd64

+The `--ref-*` options may be used when no tag/ref is passed with the repository.
+Use `--ref-stability=` to limit or expand the types of releases to look for.

+    gget --ref-stability=pre-release github.com/prometheus/prometheus '*dragonfly*'

+Use `--ref-version=` to provide a version constraint to use instead of latest.

+    gget --ref-version=1.0.x github.com/prometheus/pushgateway '*dragonfly*'

-Use the `--type=` option to download files other than user-uploaded release assets.
+Use `--type=` to download files other than user-uploaded release assets.
 Use `archive` to access zip or tarball archives of the repository files.

     gget --type=archive github.com/stedolan/jq '*.zip'